Best GPS Dog Collar: Garmin Astro Vs Alpha Vs Trackimo Vs Tractive Vs Halo Vs SpotOn & More

 Coupon

-Full SpotOn GPS Fence Review
+In-Depth Review Of SpotOn GPS Fence

-GPS Honorable Mention: Halo Collar Review
+GPS Virtual Fencing Honorable Mention: Halo Collar 4 Review

 Visit Website

-The Halo 2+ Collar is an all-in-one smart wireless dog fencing system, GPS activity tracker, and remote training collar.
+The Halo Collar 4 is an all-in-one smart wireless dog fencing system, GPS activity tracker, and remote training collar.
 Halo uses GPS/GNSS, LTE, Bluetooth, and WiFi technologies to set boundaries, track your dog’s location, and send you escape alerts via the app.

 You start by setting up to 20 virtual fences by walking the boundary or via the map in the Halo app.
 You can customize Halo to keep your dog in-bounds via vibrations, sound, or static pulse, and it comes with dog expert Cesar Millan’s 21-day training program to teach your dog how to adapt to the system.
+When your pup leaves your set boundaries, the system goes into lost-dog mode and alerts you immediately on your mobile device.

 Since the original collar hit the market in 2020, Halo has made several excellent upgrades to specifically address customer feedback.
 These include enhanced GPS coverage and better location accuracy, battery life, and other features.